Thomas-Rauter/Machine_Learning_Project_Strategy/README.md

 have written (also available as `.tex` files) that explore these themes.

-When the textbooks were freely available, I directly linked them here with the PDF to download, otherwise, I linked to the website where they are available (for purchase).
+When the textbooks were freely available, I directly linked them here with the PDF to download (the titles are linked), otherwise, I linked to the website where they are available (for purchase).

 ---